alexanderkohzm/profileprint-takehome/README.md

 Crossed out points indicate that unit and integration tests have covered the test cases.

 In terms of strategy, I have prioritised the MVP and basic logic to ensure a valid account is created.
-There are other cases (e.g. password too simple) that I have noticed but have not the time to implement/ Other
+There are other cases (e.g. password too simple) that I have noticed but have not the time to implement

 **Fields**